Biden budget lifts restriction of D.C. using local funds for abortions, keeps ban on marijuana sales

 City leaders were optimistic earlier this year that having a Democratic president in the White House, and Democrats narrowly in control of both chambers of Congress, would lead to the removal of the marijuana rider from the federal budget.

-House Democrats — who just last month passed a bill to make D.C. a state on a party-line vote — could ignore Biden’s proposal and remove the rider.
+House Democrats — who just last month on a party-line voted passed a bill to make D.C. a state — could ignore Biden’s proposal and remove the rider.
 Still, the lack of support from the White House could complicate negotiations in the evenly divided Senate.

 White House press secretary Jen Psaki has previously said that Biden supports states’ rights to legalize recreational marijuana.
 Biden has stopped short of endorsing legalization himself, however.